jeremyschlatter/sensitive/README.md

 `./transcrypt -c aes-256-cbc -p 'nqB0XUcNx/Rb1Z0KzflLULQZWvjsBcsnXrzoipWe'`

-Now look at the file `secret_info` on your machine and compare it to the copy on github.
+Now look at the file `secret_data` on your machine and compare it to the copy on github.